Get connected to safe, reliable electricity

 When your electricity needs a change, you can count on us to get you the power you need.
 Contact us to get help to:

 - Connect your newly built home to the electricity grid

 - Run temporary electricity service for a construction project

 - Remove electrical facilities you no longer need

 - Connect a generator or micro generator to the grid

-To reconnect or disconnect an existing service, please contact your electricity retailer.
+Need to reconnect or disconnect an existing service?
+Contact your electricity retailer directly to assist you.

 - Site location.
 Please provide the legal land description.

 You can find this on your property tax statement.